oliviastefany/img-deeplearning-brain/README.md

 - A specific tumor type
 - Or a non-tumor (normal) brain

-The model is trained to distinguish between these categories using convolutional neural networks (CNNs).
+The model is trained to distinguish between these categories using convolutional neural networks (CNNs) and transfer learning.

 📁 Dataset